YOU ASKED, WE ANSWERED

 What is NOT included in package prices?

-What is the booking policy?
+What is the Payment Policy?

 Approximately 400 inches (1016 cm) of snow.